david-cortes/ctpfrec/README.md

 Supports parallelization, different stopping criteria for the optimziation procedure, and adding users/items without refitting the model entirely.
 The bottleneck computations are written in fast Cython code.

 For a similar package for explicit feedback data see also [cmfrec](https://github.com/david-cortes/cmfrec).
-For Poisson factorization without side information see [hpfrec](https://github.com/david-cortes/hpfrec).
+For Poisson factorization without side information see [hpfrec](https://github.com/david-cortes/hpfrec) and [poismf](https://github.com/david-cortes/poismf).

 ## Model description